Lord of the Steppes at the Southern League, Bournemouth 2023

 The Result is a chunky win for the Huns.

-Read on for the post match summaries from the Generals involved, as well as another episode of legendary expert analysis from Hannibal
+Click here for the report of the next game in this competition, or read on for the post match summaries from the Generals involved, as well as another episode of legendary expert analysis from Hannibal

 Post Match Summary from the Hunnic Commander